ltaylorwarren/pam/README.md

 # Installation

-## On your Raspberry
+## Install
+SSH into your raspberry PI and execute these commands.
 ```
 cd ~/
 git clone https://github.com/HelgeKeck/pam.git
 bash ~/pam/install.sh
 ```

-## Activate PAM
+## Activate
-Make sure you add this to the overwrite section at the end of your printer.cfg file.
+Add this to the overwrite section at the end of your printer.cfg file.
 ```ini
 # PAM
 [include pam/pam.cfg]
 ```

-## Optional configuration
+## Configure
-This is not needed to use PAM, its entirely optional.
-If you use it, put it after your PAM activation/include.
+This is optional, if you use it, put it after your PAM activation/include.
 ```ini
 [pam]
 # clearance between print area and mesh area in mm, default = 0.